EarthWalkSoftware/debian-base-gui/README.md

 ------
 ### Security concerns
 This implementation does not do much to *harden* the docker host-container interface.
-For a more secure solution X11Docker and X11Docker-GUI are worth investigating:
+It is fairly light-weight and intended for use on a secure LAN or vLAN.
+When using the X11 server over a WAN (e.g., Internet), a more robust and secure  solution such as *x11docker* and *x11docker-gui* are worth investigating:

   https://github.com/mviereck/x11docker